binipringle/intro-to-dh/_texts/1-command-line.md

 ---

-*Adapted from Introduction to the Command Line by Kelsey Chatlosh, Patrick Smyth, Mary Catherine Kinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives.
-CC BY-SA 4.0.*
+*Adapted from Introduction to the Command Line by Kelsey Chatlosh, Patrick Smyth, Mary Catherine Kinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI).
+Copyright GCDI with CC BY-SA 4.0.*

 ---
 # Overview and learning goals